 In Mushrooms Demystified, David Arora writes this about its habitat, “Scattered to gregarious or in fused clusters on ground, fruiting mainly in the fall and winter in our area; widely distributed and very common.
 It seems to prefer bare soil or sand along roads, paths, landslides, etc., but also grows in grass or moss.”
 I found this patch growing in an open section of ground next to the trail where a tree had previously stood.
-It had fallen over during the ice storm and removing it left the area mostly bare with a some wood chips and fallen debris from the trees.
+The tree had fallen over during the ice storm and removing it left the area mostly bare with some wood chips and fallen debris from the trees.

 Resource